 Buffett Exits TSMC While Hedge Funds Coatue, Tiger Global Buy

-(Bloomberg) -- Taiwan Semiconductor Manufacturing Co. drew mixed bets from top investors in the first quarter, as Warren Buffett closed out his position while hedge funds Tiger Global Management and Coatue Management added new bets.
+(Bloomberg) -- Taiwan Semiconductor Manufacturing Co. drew a mixed verdict from top investors in the first quarter, as Warren Buffett closed out his position while hedge funds Tiger Global Management and Coatue Management added new bets.

 Most Read from Bloomberg